napeits/frstack/README.md

 * haproxy to route ports 80/443 to various backend services
 * apache instance running on port 1080 (as yet unused)
-* openidm running on port 9090 (available at  http://openam.example.com/openidm)
+* openidm running on port 9090 (proxied at  http://openam.example.com/openidm)
 * opendj running on port 389.
 This is the user store.
-* openam running on port 8080 (available at https://openam.example.com/openam)
+* openam running on port 8080 (proxied at https://openam.example.com/openam)

 ## Sounds Great.
 How do I get this running?

 * Install Ansible and Vagrant and make sure they are both in your PATH
+* Update group_vars/all with the URL locations of the ForgeRock products.
+These will change over time so you might have to tweak the locations.
+The current process uses nightly builds.
 * Add your public ssh key to roles/create-fr-user/files.
 This will enable you to login as the fr user
 * Execute the following:
 `cd vagrant;
 vagrant up;
 cd ..;
 bin/frstack
-`

 * Put the IP address of the guest in your /etc/hosts file:

 `xx.xx.xx.xx openam.example.com`